Try our AWARD WINNING rubs & sauces now!

 Grilling or roasting Brussels sprouts is a fantastic way to enhance their flavor.
 They come out with a gorgeous bit of char, but they still retain their crunch.
 My secret to cooking the best Brussels sprouts?
 Grilling them in foil with bacon!
 Everything is better with bacon, in my opinion, and the bacon adds in some much-needed fat to the mix (remember fat = flavor).
 I like to eat a bite of grilled Brussels sprout with a chopped piece of bacon for the ultimate veggie flavor blast experience.

-These Brussels sprouts are grilled in a foil packet.
-This is the key element to helping your sprouts cook well and taste amazing.
-By grilling them in foil they are able to steam a bit, and it allows them to cook in the rendered bacon fat – making them extremely delicious!
+These Brussels sprouts are grilled in a foil packet, which is a key element to helping your sprouts cook well and taste amazing.
+By grilling them in foil they, are able to steam a bit.
+This allows your sprouts to cook in the rendered bacon fat, making them extremely delicious.

 Cooking them in foil ensures you still get access to the heat of the grill, allowing for those coveted grill marks, but you don’t have to worry about losing any sprouts between the grates.
-It’s a total win-win, and helps ensure that your Brussels sprouts turn out great every time.
+All in all, it’s a win-win that helps ensure that your Brussels sprouts turn out great every time.

 How to Grill Brussels Sprouts